junxit/us-congress-bills-112/bill.md

 legis-num: H.R.
 6621
 congress: 112th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 6621

-> To correct and improve certain provisions of the Leahy-Smith America Invents Act and title 35, United States Code.
+That the bill from the House of Representatives (H.R.
+6621) entitled “An Act to correct and improve certain provisions of the Leahy-Smith America Invents Act and title 35, United States Code.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Technical corrections